 The committee has not adopted specific stock ownership or holding guidelines that would affect its recommendations.
 Instead, in determining whether compensation should be paid in the form of our common stock or cash (both overall and with respect to performance-based compensation in particular), the committee considers with respect to each executive: (1) amounts accumulated and payable in cash from our retirement plans; (2) amounts to be paid as cash severance under employment or change in control agreements; and (3) current holdings of our common stock.
-For the 2011 fiscal year, an average of 22.06% of our NEOs' total compensation was paid in the form of equity, as stock options and restricted stock.
+For the 2012 fiscal year, an average of 14.70% of our NEOs' total compensation was paid in the form of equity, as stock options and restricted stock.

-As to how much of each executive's aggregate compensation should be performance based, the compensation committee attempts to create meaningful incentives that are intended to motivate our NEOs to achieve our financial and operating objectives while maintaining a reasonable level of compensation even if the performance goals are not satisfied.
+As to how much of each executive's aggregate compensation should be performance-based, the compensation committee attempts to create meaningful incentives that are intended to motivate our NEOs to achieve our financial and operating objectives while maintaining a reasonable level of compensation even if the performance goals are not satisfied.
 The committee also considers the level of risk-taking that the performance-based compensation might encourage.
-The table below illustrates the percentage of our NEOs' total compensation that is subject to the achievement of performance goals.